 - Companion Mac app for using an Android phone as a remote contro...

-- Displays your current IP address in the menu bar and to notify ...
+- Display your current IP address (and other information) in the ...

 - Display and hide hidden files.